-If the vehicle has a yellow sticker on the fuel door, E85 or FlexFuel can be used.
-If the vehicle does not have a yellow sticker, do not use gasoline with ethanol levels greater than 15% by volume.
-See E85 or FlexFuel
+If the vehicle has a yellow fuel cap or a yellow sticker on the fuel door, E85 or FlexFuel can be used.
+If the vehicle does not have a yellow fuel cap or yellow sticker, do not use gasoline with ethanol levels greater than 15% by volume.
+See E85 or FlexFuel ⇒ 276.

-Use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 - (R+M)/2 - or higher.
+Use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 or higher.
 Do not use gasoline with a posted octane rating of less than 87, as this may cause engine knock and will lower fuel economy.